Categories

 10 Reasons Why You Should Not Buy a Cheap Gas Station

-Here are 10 reasons why you should not buy a cheap gas station.
+Here are 10 reasons why you should not buy a cheap gas station:

-3. Personal Safety / Workplace Violence: Cheap gas stations are often located in less desired neighborhoods.
-“Occupational-safety advocates say the clerks, attendants and cashiers who staff the counters at gas stations and corner grocery stores, often alone and late into the night, are among the most vulnerable to workplace violence and harassment.”, as noted by enterprisenews.com in its article entitled “Gas station clerks have a dangerous job”.
-Gas station attendant is ranked as one of the most dangerous jobs regarding workplace violence, not too far behind Law Enforcement Officers, according to an article published by Hirewise under the title “Workplace Violence: High Risk Jobs”.
+3. Personal Safety / Workplace Violence: Cheap gas stations are often located in less desirable neighborhoods.
+According to enterprisenews.com, “Occupational-safety advocates say the clerks, attendants, and cashiers who staff the counters at gas stations and corner grocery stores, often alone and late into the night, are among the most vulnerable to workplace violence and harassment.”
+Gas station attendant is ranked as one of the most dangerous jobs concerning workplace violence, not too far behind law enforcement officers, according to an article published by Hirewise under the title “Workplace Violence: High-Risk Jobs.”

-10. Lack of Financial Information: Many sellers of gas station businesses offer limited or no financial records and this is a major “red flag”.
-If you are an E-2 Visa investor, then it is a major No, No, No!!!
-Here is a great example, extracted directly from one of the major business listings websites.
-What a Bargain!
-Asking price is $30,000, no financial information whatsoever, established for at least 8 years, hence most of the productive assets have been stripped out of depreciation, and the owner claims it is an absentee operation (run by the employees) but the reason for sale is seller’s relocation….
-Really?
+10. Lack of Financial Information: Many sellers of gas stations offer limited or no financial records, which is a major red flag.
+If you’re an E-2 Visa investor, then this is a major “No, No, No!”
+Here’s an example extracted directly from one of the major business listing websites: What a bargain!
+Asking price is $30,000, with no financial information whatsoever.
+The business has been established for at least eight years, meaning most of the productive assets have likely been stripped of depreciation, and the owner claims it’s an absentee operation (run by employees).
+Yet, the reason for the sale is the seller’s relocation… Really?

 Who We Are